wtsi-hgi/hgi-vault/doc/design.md

     vault remove FILE...

-The `remove` action will remove the given files from either branch of the vault respective to said file ([see earlier](#vault-location)).
+The `remove` action will remove the given files from either the `keep` or `archive` branch of the vault respective to said file ([see earlier](#vault-location)).
 Again, it should not be assumed that files provided as arguments will be removed from the same vault.

 For each file: